The History of Troop 61 BSA

 The Early Years

 Troop 61 was founded in the fall of 1940.
-An 8th grade nun was apparently influential in encouraging the introduction of scouting into this Catholic parish, then on the outskirts of Milwaukee.
-Robert Johnson, then 28 became the first scoutmaster with Jim Doherty as assistant.
-Both were active for several year, but Mr. Johnson was transferred to second shift and Mr. Doherty was transferred out of town.
-The troop became less active.
-Fr.
-Peter Pimeskern became the second scoutmaster.
-Not much is know about the troop at that time.
+An 8th grade nun (name unkown)was influential in encouraging the introduction of scouting into the Mother of good Counsel Parish.
+The parish and school location now was at that time considered to be the outskirts of Milwaukee.
+Twenty 28 year old Robert Johnson, became the first scoutmaster with Jim Doherty as assistant.
+Both were active for several year, until Mr. Johnson was transferred to a second shift job and Mr. Doherty was transferred out of town.
+The troop then became less active until Fr.
+Peter Pimeskern took over and became the second scoutmaster.
+Not much is know about the troop during his tenure.

 The troop met in the school gym with Jim as the scoutmaster and Lee Fina as assistant scoutmaster.
 Fr.
 Joe was the committee chairman and chaplin.
 Fr.
 Joe remained active in the troop until his retirement in xx?)
 The troop started to grow.